mtlynch/mtlynch.io/_posts/2018-11-28-deploy-docker-gcs.md

 TODO: Diagram of what it looks like.

+# But why?

+If you're not sold on Docker, I'm not going to try to convince you here, but I think containerization is the best thing to happen in software in the last ten years.

+* Separates storage from the app itself.
+* Trivial to patch the server
+* Trivial to push new releases.
+Releases

+The downside is that Docker makes you pay some more costs up front because you're working through another layer of abstraction.
+If you want to install your app to a traditional Linux server, it's trivial to access GCS.
+To deploy from within a Docker container, it's a bit more complicated.

+TODO: Logging in StackDriver?

 # Prerequisites

 To start, you'll need to [install the Google Cloud SDK](https://cloud.google.com/sdk/install) and [authorize access](https://cloud.google.com/sdk/docs/authorizing).

+Install Docker.

+* [Docker Community Edition](https://store.docker.com/search?offering=community&type=edition) (free) installed on your system

 # Creating components